GDP first quarterly estimate, UK: July to September 2025

 International Trade in Services estimates

-From September 2025 until early 2027, International Trade in Services (ITIS) data (which account for approximately 50% of total Trade in Services) will be processed once in each quarterly period.
-During this period, the data will be based on a survey response rate of between approximately 60 and 70%.
+From September 2025 until early 2027, International Trade in Services (ITIS) data (which account for approximately 50% of total Trade in Services) will be processed once each quarterly period.
+During this period, the data will be based on a robust survey response rate of between approximately 60% and 70%.
 This will enable more focus on improving processing systems and ensuring methods and quality in the future.
-Users should be aware that until September 2025, when estimates will be revised in line with the National Accounts revisions policy, ITIS-based estimates for periods between Quarter 4 (Oct to Dec) 2024 and Quarter 1 (Jan to Mar) 2025 are based on forecasts.
-Meanwhile, ITIS-based data in Trade in Services estimates at first quarterly estimate will be forecast until early 2027.
+In line with the National Accounts Revisions Policy, forecasted data up to Quarter 2 (Apr to June) 2025 have now been replaced with ITIS-based estimates.

 Strengths and limitations